 You should review our system and browser requirements to make sure you have the right software.

-Before you access any secure electronic services, you must first log on to the Industry Canada secure server.
-If you do not already have an Industry Canada account, you will need to create one.
+Before you access any secure electronic services, you must first log on to the Innovation, Science and Economic Development Canada secure server.
+If you do not already have an Innovation, Science and Economic Development Canada account, you will need to create one.

 Complete a general correspondence